Adaptive sampling for linear state estimation: Sampling Brownian motion

 \subsection{Optimal Delta sampling}

-As described before, Delta sampling is a simple event-triggered sampling scheme which generates a new sample whenever the input signal differs from the estimate by a pre-specified threshold.
-Delta sampling is really meant for infinite horizon problems and it produces inter-sample intervals that are unbounded.
+As described before, Delta sampling is a simple event-triggered sampling scheme which generates a new sample whenever the input signal differs from the last sample by a pre-specified threshold.
+Delta sampling is really meant for infinite horizon problems as it produces inter-sample intervals that are unbounded.
 Since we have on our hands a finite horizon problem, we will use a time-out at the end time of the problem's horizon.
 To make the most of this class of rules, we allow the thresholds to vary with the past history of sample times.
-This way, the sample times are chosen based on information available only ay the sensor while, the sequence of thresholds which characterize sampling times depends on information available to the supervisor as well as the sensor.
+Thus the supervisor can compute the sequence of thresholds from the record of samples received previously.
+Only the sensor can find the actual sample time since it also has full access to the state signal.

 More precisely, at any sampling time as well as at the start of the horizon, the threshold for the next sampling time is chosen.
 This choice is allowed to depend on the number of samples remaining as well as the amount of time left till the end of the horizon.
 We set $\tau_0 = 0$, and define thresholds and sampling times times recursively.
-The threshold for the $i^{\text{th}}$ sampling time is allowed to depend on the values of the previous sampling times, and so it is measurable w.r.t. ${\mathcal{F}}_t^{\Sigma}$.
+The threshold for the $i^{\text{th}}$ sampling time is allowed to depend on the values of the previous sampling times, and so it is measurable w.r.t. ${\mathcal{F}}_t^{ {\mathbb{RX}}}$.
 Assume that we are given the policy for choosing causally a sequence of non-negative thresholds $\left\{\delta_1 , \delta_2, \ldots , \delta_N \right\}$.
 Then, for $i=1,2,\ldots ,N$, we can characterize the sampling times $\left\{\zeta_1 , \zeta_2, \ldots , \zeta_N \right\}$ as follows:

-The first threshold $\delta_1$ depends only on the length of the time remaining at the start of the horizon namely, $T$.
+The first threshold $\delta_1$ depends only on the length of the horizon, namely~$T$.

 The optimal thresholds can be chosen one at a time using solutions to a nested sequence of optimization problems each with a single threshold as its decision variable.
-This is because, for a sampling time $\zeta_{i+1}$ succeeding the time $\zeta_{i}$, using a knowledge of how to choose $\zeta_{i+1}$ optimally, we can obtain an optimal choice for $\zeta_{i}$ by solving over $[0,T]$ the optimization problem:
+This is because, knowing how to choose the sequence $\left\{ \zeta_{i+1}, \ldots , \zeta_{N} \right\}$ optimally, we can obtain an optimal choice for $\zeta_{i}$ by solving over the optimization problem: